Two-Day Tour of Raleigh, N.C.

 Enjoy lunch at the Nature Research Center's Daily Planet Cafe, or visit another nearby restaurant.
 Cross the street from the museums to tour the North Carolina State Capitol building (free) and learn about the history and legends associated with this important and symbolic building.
 A short walk down Fayetteville St. takes you to the City of Raleigh Museum (COR Museum), housed in an 1874 building that was the city's first "skyscraper" and features exhibits that focus solely on the history of Raleigh.
 End the afternoon with a tour of one of downtown's historic homes, such as the North Carolina Executive Mansion, completed in 1891 (free).
 Other options include the 18th-century Joel Lane Museum House, immediately west of downtown; Haywood Hall, just to the east of the Capitol (free); Mordecai Historic Park, immediately north of downtown; or take a self-guided walking or driving tour of the Victorian-era Historic Oakwood district and neighborhood.

 For a variety of top-notch dinner options, take the R-LINE (free) downtown circulator bus over to the Glenwood South district of downtown Raleigh.
-Check the home schedules for the area's professional sports teams to see if the Carolina Hurricanes (NHL hockey), Carolina Mudcats (Single-A baseball) or North Carolina FC (men’s soccer) or North Carolina Courage (women’s soccer) are in town!
+Check the home schedules for the area's professional sports teams to see if the Carolina Hurricanes (NHL hockey), Carolina Mudcats (Low-A baseball) or North Carolina FC (men’s soccer) or North Carolina Courage (women’s soccer) are in town!

 Begin by driving to the State Farmers Market (free), where you'll find 75 acres of indoor and outdoor specialty shops offering the freshest fruits and vegetables around, plus irresistible homemade baked goods, sauces, N.C. wines and crafts.
 Before strolling around the market, start your day off with a fresh, home-cooked breakfast at the State Farmer's Market Restaurant with a menu sourced from produce found from just across the street.
 Drive west to the North Carolina Museum of Art (free), with works by American artists as well as collections of African, Oceanic and New World art, Egyptian, Greek and Roman galleries, 20th-century art and more.
 Be sure to explore the Ann and Jim Goodnight Museum Park (free).
 Encompassing 164 acres of fields, woodlands and creeks, the park presents a unique setting for outdoor works of art and amphitheater performances, and be sure not the miss the Cloud Chamber.